sfu-cmpt340/2024_1_project_30/README.md

 1. Python 3.11+
 2. OpenCV (any version)
-3. numpy, keras tensorflow, matplotlib.pyplot, neuralplot
+3. numpy, keras, tensorflow, matplotlib.pyplot, matplotlib.animation, neuralplot, pydot,graphviz

 Our program utilises tensorflow and neuralplot to produce Keras models of the NN during training while OpenCV and matlab plots are necessary for image processing and visualization.